Mahfuza Khatun: Early life

 Mahfuza Khatun was born into a poor family from Panchkabor village in Abhaynagar upazila, Jessore District.
 Her father's name is Ali Ahammad Gazi and mother's name is Karimon Nesa.
 She has four siblings.

 She started competitive swimming in 1999 through a Shisu Academy swimming competition.
 She won her first medal in her 3rd grade.
 She won the first gold medal in 100-metre breaststroke in national age group swimming in Dhaka in 2002.

 She was a student of Bangladesh Krira Shikkha Protishtan; national sports institute in the year of 2002.
 Then she did her graduation and post-graduation in Communication and Journalism at University of Chittagong in 2016.
 Initially she joined Ansar-VDP services team in 2010 but left in 2013 for Bangladesh Navy.

 Career

 Mahfuza Khatun's favorite events are 100 and 50 meter breaststroke.
 She got her first SA games medal in Colombo 2006 in 100 m breaststroke.
 She won two bronze medals in 100 and 50 meter breaststroke swimming in that games.

 Again in 2010 South Asian Games, she earned two silver medals in 100 and 50 meter breaststroke swimming.
 Gradually improving herself, Mahfuza won the 100 and 50 meter breaststroke gold in 2016 SA Games.
-In 50 meter, she breaks the SA Games record with the timing of 34.88 seconds in 2016.
+In 50 meters, she broke the SA Games record with the timing of 34.88 seconds in 2016.

 She represented Bangladesh in 2010 Commonwealth Games in Delhi, 2010 FINA World Swimming Championships (25 m) in Dubai, 2013 World Aquatics Championships in Barcelona, 2014 Commonwealth Games in Glasgow.